Correct.

 I’m single, childless, and married to freedom and adventure.

-ACAB, Anti-War, and I hate both Democrats and Republicans
+ACAB, Anti-War, and I hate Democrats, Republicans, and billionaires.

 Not interested.
 The folks on Blue sky can keep their corporate social media.